SEKOIA-IO/documentation/docs/operation_center/integration_catalog/cloud_and_saas/aws/aws_cloudtrail.md

 At the end of the playbook, set up the action `Push events to intake` with a SEKOIA.IO API key and the intake key, from the intake previously created.

-Start the paaybook and enjoy your events.
+Start the playbook and enjoy your events.

 ## Further Readings